Hereditarianism: History

 Francis Galton is generally considered the father of hereditarianism.
 In his book Hereditary Genius (1869), Galton pioneered research on the heredity of intelligence.
 Galton continued research into the heredity of human behavior in his later works, including "The History of Twins" (1875) and Inquiries into Human Faculty and Its Development (1883).

 The Bell Curve (1994), by psychologist Richard Herrnstein and political scientist Charles Murray, argued that the heritability of cognitive ability, combined with a modern American society in which cognitive ability is the leading determinant of success, was leading to an increasingly rich and segregated "cognitive elite".
 Herrnstein and Murray also examined how cognitive ability predicts socially desirable behavior.
 They also discussed the debate regarding race and intelligence, concluding that the evidence to date didn't justify an estimate on the degree of influence of genetics versus environmental causes for average differences in IQ test performance between racial groups.
 Today the scientific consensus is that genetics does not explain such differences, and that they are rather environmental in origin.

 Cognitive psychologist Steven Pinker, in his book The Blank Slate (2002), argues that biology explains much more about human nature than people generally acknowledge.

-Competing theories

-Theories opposed to hereditarianism include behaviorism, social determinism and environmental determinism.
-This disagreement and controversy is part of the nature versus nurture debate.
-But both are based on the assumption that genes and environment have large independent effects.
-The dominant view outside psychology among biologists and geneticists is that both of these are gross oversimplifications and that the behavioral/psychological phenotype for human beings is determined by a function of genes and environment which cannot be decomposed into a sum of functions of the two independently.
-And this especially because human behavior is uniquely plastic compared to that of other animals.
-The commonly cited heritability, h2, is meaningful only in the context of the independent effects model.
-This model may be a good approximation to the real function given that the range of genomes and the range of environments is sufficiently narrow, e.g., white upper middle class Americans living in Chicago.
-Ronald C. Bailey argues that hereditarianism is based on five fallacious assumptions.
-In a 1997 paper, he also wrote that "...behavior geneticists will continue to be very limited in their ability to partition the effects of genes, the environment, and their covariance and interaction on human behavior and cognitive ability."